AI-in-Hand/platform/README.md

 The backend of the AI in Hand Platform is built using FastAPI and provides various functionalities, including managing agencies, agents, skills, sessions, and user variables.
-It integrates with Google Firestore database for persistence of agency configurations.
+It integrates with Google Firestore database for configuration persistence.

 For detailed information on the backend, including project structure, API documentation, custom skills, and contributing guidelines, please refer to the [Backend README](backend/README.md).